 - Puberty is traditionally a time where a growth spurt occurs

 Regardless of their parents’ heights, if children are consistently missing key growth milestones, they may have a growth disorder.
 This year’s theme highlights how growth and health are connected.
 We at Pfizer are committed to bringing treatments to children impacted by growth disorders so they can stand tall and be proud of themselves, regardless of height, and not be defined by their condition.
-Learn more about Pfizer’s dedication and long-standing heritage within the growth disorder community from Dr. Kevin Williams, our Chief Medical Officer of Rare Disease.
+Learn more about Pfizer’s dedication and long-standing heritage within the growth disorder community from Dr. Sonal Bhatia, our Chief Medical Officer of Rare Disease.